William Henry Dietz: Contested heritage

 Dietz's heritage was first contested in 1916 after former neighbors who settled on the Pacific Coast heard he was posing as a Native American.
 In December 1918 the Federal Bureau of Investigation looked into his heritage after he registered for the draft as a "Non-Citizen Indian" with an allotment.
 The Bureau found he had taken on the identity of James One Star, an Oglala man of the Pine Ridge Indian Reservation 12 years his senior who had disappeared in Cuba in 1894.
 Dietz also claimed he was the head of an American film company that produced propaganda films for the war.

-Dietz was tried in Spokane, Washington in June 1919 for the first offense.
+Dietz was tried in Spokane, Washington in June 1919 for violating the Selective Service law.
 One Star's sister, Sallie Eaglehorse, testified after seeing him for the first time at the trial that Dietz was surely not her brother.
 Still, the judge instructed the jury to determine whether Dietz "believed" he was a Native American, not whether it was true.
 Despite that others had witnessed his birth in the summer of 1884 or had seen him the following day, Dietz's mother Leanna claimed he was the Native American son of her husband who had been switched a week or more after she had a stillbirth.
 Dietz's acting ability along with his mother's fallacious testimony (to protect him from prison) resulted in a hung jury, but Dietz was immediately re-indicted.
 The second trial resulted in a sentence of 30 days in the Spokane County Jail after he pleaded "no contest".

 Dietz's true heritage remains controversial.
 Although he is recognized as an "Indian athlete" by Dan Snyder, former owner of the Washington Commanders (formerly known as the Washington Redskins), Indian Country Today Media Network ran a series of articles in 2004 exposing Dietz as a white man masquerading as a Native American.
 In 1988, the National Congress of American Indians attempted to meet and discuss the issue with the team's former owner, Jack Kent Cooke, but Cooke refused a meeting.
 Researcher Linda Waggoner traced Dietz's heritage in several articles in Indian Country Today Media Network and at a 2013 symposium at the National Museum of the American Indian.

 Playing career

 Dietz played at the Carlisle Indian Industrial School of Carlisle, Pennsylvania, with teammate Jim Thorpe, under famed coach Pop Warner.
+Author Tom Benjey speculated that Dietz may have been the "Frank Lone Star" who played for the Columbus Panhandles of the American Professional Football Association (now NFL) in 1920.